zachmichael14/stim_train_generator/README.md

 - Digitimer D188 channel switcher (optional)

 ## Installation
-The steps below outline installation using a Conda virtual environment, which requieres Anaconda or Miniconda as a prerequisite.
+The steps below outline installation using a Conda virtual environment, which requires Anaconda or Miniconda as a prerequisite.
 If you don't have Anaconda or Miniconda installed, Miniconda is recommended.

 1. Clone this repo.
 This will create a folder called stim_train_generator inside the folder in which this command is run.